-- Foods that have been frozen can be placed directly in the oven for thawing.
-(Be certain to remove any metallic ties or wraps.) - Defrost according to the Defrosting Tips found in this Manual. - For areas of the food thawing faster than others, cover with small pieces of aluminium foil.
-This helps slow down or stop the defrosting process.
+- 1. Foods that have been frozen can be placed directly in the oven for thawing.
+(Be certain to remove any metallic ties or wraps.) - 2.
+Defrost according to the Defrosting Tips found in this Manual. - 3.
+For areas of the food thawing faster than others, cover with small pieces of aluminium foil.
+This helps slow down or stop the defrosting process. - 4.
+Some foods should not be completely thawed before cooking.
+For example, fish cooks so quickly that it is sometimes better to begin cooking while still slightly frozen.

-- 4. Some foods should not be completely thawed before cooking.
-For example, fish cooks so quickly that it is sometimes better to begin cooking while still slightly frozen. - It may be necessary to increase or decrease the cooking time in some recipes, depending on the starting temperature of the foods.
+cooking time in some recipes, depending on the starting temperature of the foods.